mansivsaxena/url-shortener/README.md

 - Auth service via `/auth/*`
 - URL shortener via `/*`

-Persistence is handled through the `pgdata` Docker volume in `docker-compose.yml`, so data survives normal restarts and `docker compose down` unless the volume is removed.

-Both the Docker Compose and Kubernetes gateways apply nginx rate limiting (`100r/s`, burst `50`) and return `429` when the limit is exceeded.

 ## Kubernetes Deployment

 All Kubernetes manifests are in `k8s/`.
 The setup deploys `postgres` (with `k8s/postgres-pvc.yaml` for persistence), `auth`, `shortener`, and an nginx `gateway` exposed through NodePort `30080`.
 The shortener runs with 3 replicas; the bonus HPA is defined in `k8s/shortener-hpa.yaml`.